Description

 Tried: Assume the offset is always exactly 32 bytes (one standard malloc chunk) without reading the printed addresses.

-Heap allocator chunk sizes vary by platform, libc version, and compile flags.
-If the actual username buffer is 28 bytes of usable space, a hardcoded 32-byte pad overshoots the command buffer entirely, corrupting memory past it and causing a segfault or silent no-op instead of replacing the command.
-Reading the two leaked addresses and subtracting gives the exact offset for the running instance.
+Heap chunk sizes vary by platform, libc version, and compile flags.
+If the username buffer really has 28 usable bytes, a hardcoded 32-byte pad overshoots the command buffer entirely, corrupting memory past it and giving a segfault or a silent no-op rather than a replaced command.
+Subtracting the two leaked addresses gives the exact offset for this instance.

 Tried: Use a debugger or pwntools cyclic pattern locally to find the offset instead of using the server-leaked addresses.

-The ASLR and heap layout on the remote server will differ from a local binary unless you have the exact same libc and allocator.
-Cyclic patterns are useful when no addresses are leaked, but here the program prints both buffer addresses directly, making subtraction more reliable and faster than local reversing that may not match the remote heap layout.
+ASLR and heap layout on the remote server differ from your local binary unless the libc and allocator match exactly.
+Cyclic patterns earn their keep when nothing is leaked, but here the program prints both addresses outright, so subtraction is faster and more reliable than local reversing that may not match.

 Learn more